Skip to main content

 • Are price-sensitive or watching margins closely

-• Want simple, fast software your crew will actually use
+• Want simple, fast software your crew will actually use on day one

 For enterprise-level GCs and CMs, Procore has become something close to an industry standard.
 When the owner requires it on the project, you don’t really have a choice.
 And at that scale, the cost becomes a line item that’s easy to justify.